 Tim now advises charities, trusts and foundations.
 He was elevated to Commander of the Order of Saint John in 2014 for his charity work in the UK and knighted in 2014 for his charity and diplomatic work in the Caribbean.

-She was deeply moved and excited by Sarah and Jim’s story and ambition for the Trust and is delighted to have an opportunity to work with a local charity that embraces children who are vulnerable.
+She was deeply moved by Sarah and Jim’s story and ambition and is delighted to have an opportunity to work with a charity that is local and that embraces children who are vulnerable.
 Her aim is to ensure the message about the Trust is heard loud and clear throughout the county and beyond.

 Married to Tim with two young girls, Shadi worked as Head of Communications for the past 20 years for several PLCs and is now enjoying working from her home for international Kickstarter innovators.

 Shadi loves nothing more than collaborating and lives by ‘alone we go fast, together we go further’.
 Having summited The Matterhorn raising funds for The Murray Parish Trust, her aim is to continue raising the profile of the charity through inspirational talks sharing some of her experiences, to transforming the way youngsters observe their world, tackle challenges and truly prepare themselves to step out of their comfort zone.

 Nadine enjoyed a successful career as a Special Effects Producer working on television commercials and music videos at The Moving Picture Company and

 Married to David and after raising their two daughters, Nadine decided to pursue her own artistic journey and now enjoys painting and creating sculpture.
 Nadine is involved with various charitable endeavors and actively supports projects which bring the arts to vulnerable young people in Hampshire.

 The important work of The Murray Parish Trust is very dear to her heart.
 Nadine is delighted to be working alongside the team and she is eager to raise awareness of the charity and help to realise its inspirational ambitions.